recallnet/contracts/README.md

 - `blobHash`: The hash of the staged data (e.g., `rzghyg4z3p6vbz5jkgc75lk64fci7kieul65o6hk6xznx7lctkmq` is the base32 encoded blake3 hashed value of our file contents, which contains the string `hello`).
-- `recoveryHash`: The entangled recovery blake3 recovery hash (note: this is currently hardcoded, so you can pass an empty string value here).
+- `recoveryHash`: Blake3 hash of the metadata to use for object recovery (note: this is currently hardcoded, so you can pass an empty string value here).
 - `size`: The size of the data in bytes (e.g., `6`, which is the number of bytes in the `hello` string).